xillibit/TDS_manager/README.md

 ## ABOUT

-Joomla! component which allow you to manage holidays taxes for a tourism office
+Joomla! component which allow you to let users sumbit their holidays taxes to the local authority

 ## REQUIREMENTS

-TDS_manager requires Joomla!
-2.5.19 to work, this component hasn't been tested under Joomla!
+TDS_manager component can work on Joomla!
+2.5.28 or Joomla!
 3.x

 ## LICENSE